AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ## Windows time

-Since a Active Directory is sensitive to time (de)synchronization issues between Clients and Active Directory it is imported we setup system time correctly in our templates.
+Since an Active Directory is sensitive to time (de)synchronization issues between Clients and Active Directory it is imported we set up system time correctly in our templates.

 To open the system time settings right click on the date/time on the startbar en select `Adjust date/time`.